max-gross/max-gross.github.io/research.md

 ## Working Papers

-The Effect of Course Shutouts on Community College Students: Evidence from Waitlist Cutoffs
+The Effect of Course Shutouts on Community College Students: Evidence from Waitlist Cutoffs  (with Silvia Robles, Robert Fairlie, and Thomas Barrios)

 [**The Effect of Summer Employment on the Educational Attainment of Under-Resourced Youth**](https://max-gross.github.io/website_documents/detroit_summer_employment.pdf) (with Brian A. Jacob and Kelly Lovett)